12 Absolutely Unbreakable Laws of Choosing a Domain Name

 Avoid Hyphens in Domain Name

-Never create a domain name with hyphens.
-Hyphenated domains are also prone to errors.
-If you choose a domain name with hyphens because the domain you want is already taken, then your users will likely end up at your competitor’s site if they forget to type in the hyphen.
+Don’t choose a domain name with hyphens, maybe because the domain you want is already taken.
+Your visitors will likely end up at your competitor’s site since many of them will probably forget to type in the hyphen.

-Law 12: THE DOUBLE LAW
+Law 12: THE LAW OF DOUBLE LETTERS

 Avoid Double Letters

-It’s a good idea to avoid domains with doubled letters, because it increases your chances of losing traffic to typographical errors.
+It’s a good idea to avoid domains with doubled letters because it increases your chances of losing traffic to typographical errors.

 There is no perfect domain name.
 An average domain name is better than no domain name.

 You will Sell a Million